Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Approximating from simulation data

 While the analytical and average estimated covariance matrices show some systematic deviation from the numerically converged covariance matrix, the general correlation structure is preserved.
 The discrepancy between the model and numerical covariance matrices largely stems from the approximation made in deriving the analytical form that $t$ is large, which leads to an overestimation of the variance at low $t$.
-Despite this, the average estimated covariance matrix reproduces well the correlation structure of the true numerical covariance matrix, indicating that the covariance matrices estimated from individual simulation trajectories may be used within approximate GLS or Bayesian regression schemes to estimate $\D$ and $\var{\Dest}$.
+Despite this, the average estimated covariance matrix reproduces well the correlation structure of the true numerical covariance matrix, and, as we show below, the covariance matrices estimated from individual simulation trajectories can be used within approximate GLS or Bayesian regression schemes to estimate $\D$ and $\var{\Dest}$.